tests and investigations

 what do the results mean?

-Interpreting test results is a skilled task: you might be surprised to learn that most tests (be they blood tests or scans) often don't provide a clear indicated of how the body is behaving.
-Instead, they provide clues which have to be pieced together to reach a diagnosis.
+Interpreting test results is a skilled task: you might be surprised to learn that most tests (be they blood tests or scans) often don't provide a diagnosis on their own.
+Instead they give us some indication of how certain body systems are behaving, which may help us to peice together what is happening.

 You can find out more about what blood test result mean here.